-- 1.1 The Energy (Northern Ireland) Order 2003, as amended ("the Energy Order") provides that in certain circumstances we may impose a financial penalty on any electricity or gas regulated person.
-The Water & Sewerage Services (Northern Ireland) Order 2006 ("the Water Order") provides that in certain circumstances we may impose a financial penalty on any relevant undertaker (ie a company appointed as a licence holder for the provision of water or sewerage services). - 1.2 Both Orders provide that the amount of a penalty must be reasonable in all the circumstances of the case and that it must not exceed 10% of the turnover of the regulated person/licence holder.
-[In the alternative, as per Article 45(9)(b) of the Energy Order, where the regulated person is or is part of a vertically integrated undertaking and the relevant condition or requirement to which the contravention relates is imposed on a vertically integrated undertaking pursuant to the Electricity Directive (2009/72/EC) or the Gas Directive (2009/73/EC), a penalty imposed shall not exceed 10% of the turnover of the vertically integrated undertaking.] - 1.3 The Orders require us to prepare and publish an up to date statement of our policy financial penalty and to the determination of our amounts.
-This statement has been prepared to revise the original statement which applied only to the imposition of penalties under the Energy Order.
-This statement now therefore adopts a cross-utility approach to make provision for the Utility Regulator's role and responsibilities in respect of the imposition of financial penalties and the determination of their amount as regards any holder of a licence for water or sewerage services in Northern Ireland. - 1.4 We cannot impose a penalty on a regulated person/licence holder under the Orders where we are satisfied that the most appropriate way of proceeding is under the Competition Act 1998.
-We have powers to investigate and fine a company under the Competition Act 1998.
-If our investigation proves to be one that should be investigated under Competition Act powers then that route will be chosen.
-We will take this into account throughout our procedures and deliberations. - 1.5 The Orders lay out procedural requirements which will be followed by us in relation to the imposition of penalties.
-We will also follow the procedure set
+- 1.1.
+The Energy (Northern Ireland) Order 2003, as amended ("the Energy Order") provides that in certain circumstances we may impose a financial penalty on any electricity or gas regulated person.
+The Water & Sewerage Services (Northern Ireland) Order 2006 ("the Water Order") provides that in certain circumstances we may impose a financial penalty on any relevant undertaker (ie a company appointed as a licence holder for the provision of water or sewerage services). - 1.2.
+Both Orders provide that the amount of a penalty must be reasonable in all the circumstances of the case and that it must not exceed ten percent of the turnover of the regulated person/licence holder.1 [In the alternative, as per Article 45(9)(b) of the Energy Order, where the regulated person is or is part of a vertically integrated undertaking and the relevant condition or requirement to which the contravention relates is imposed on a vertically integrated undertaking pursuant to the Electricity Directive (2009/72/EC) or the Gas Directive (2009/73/EC), a penalty imposed shall not exceed 10 percent of the turnover of the vertically integrated undertaking.]

-&lt;sup>1 Meaning 10% of applicable turnover in the preceding business year as supplemented and determined in accordance with the Electricity and Gas (Determination of Turnover for Penalties) Order (Northern Ireland) 2005 in the case of electricity and gas licence holders and the Water Industry (Determination of Turnover for Penalties) Order (Northern Ireland) 2007 in the case of penalties imposed on a water or sewerage service licence holder.
+1 Meaning 10% of applicable turnover in the preceding business year - as supplemented and determined in accordance with the Electricity and Gas (Determination of Turnover for Penalties) Order (Northern Ireland) 2005 in the case of electricity and gas licence holders and the Water Industry (Determination of Turnover for Penalties) Order (Northern Ireland) 2007 in the case of penalties imposed on a water or sewerage services licence holder.